“Think about the images’ effects you want to cause on the viewer”

-Green represents nature, health, growth, fertility and wealth.
+Green represents nature, health, growth, fertility, and wealth.
 It has the power to calm people down and help them heal.
-Lighter greens provide the feelings of safety, harmony and hope and it eases negative emotions like anger or grief.
+Lighter greens provide feelings of safety, harmony, and hope and it eases negative emotions like anger or grief.
 The downside of this marvellous colour is its connotation with immaturity and poisonousness.
 Darker greens may also look antiquated.

 Orange is a highly stimulating colour.
 It increases appetite, vitality, strength, and lifts the spirits.
 It’s a fun and socialising colour and it arouses emotional warmth.
 While it’s standing for optimism and in Asian countries even for enlightenment, it sometimes also looks cheap and intrusive.
 Darker, brownish tones convey feelings of comfort and balance.
 Like green, it stands for the natural and it, therefore, has a calming effect.
 Brown can also be quite elegant and look premium.

 Purple is an extravagant colour and it stands for wealth and spiritualism.
-It benefits balance, resolution and the ability to open one’s mind and purify.
+It benefits to balance, resolution, and the ability to open one’s mind and purify.
 It has been proven that it helps both cerebral hemispheres to exchange vibrancies, as well as the person to experience unification with all surrounding life and him- or herself.
 Other connotations of purple, however, are vanity and arrogance.

 Pink causes very different reactions depending on its intensity and the viewer’s gender.
 While vivid pink is very expressive, the lighter version is rather innocent and pure.
 Pink tones stand for empathy and idealism, but on the other hand, they can appeal dominant and snobby.
 Many males in the Western world have an aversion for pink due to early childhood imprinting.